 (3) IMPORTANT: Please follow the step by step instructions in the Application and Funding guides.

 (a) The official academic record must be obtained from the Department of Student Records (studentrecords@mandela.ac.za).
 In the case of applicants who have outstanding fees owed to the university, an official stamped student account statement obtainable from the Department of student accounts must be uploaded in place of the academic record.
 Please note: The academic record or student account statement downloaded from the student portal is not accepted by the NRF.
+In addition, an official letter from the university confirming the first year of registration for the degree for which you are applying for funding, must be attached.

 (b) A recently (not older than 6 months) certified copy of ID must be uploaded under the Personal Profile section.